dbcook/openrocket-database/README.md

 At some time a number of years ago (check date), Apogee Components was sold to Tim van Milligan of Colorado, who turned it into a general retail outlet for various rocket companies including Estes, Quest, LOC, and others.
-It is still officially named Apogee Components (per the website as of August 2018).
+It is still officially named Apogee Components as of early 2019.

 Apogee now mostly sells parts OEM'd from other vendors.
 Their website is notable for having a lot of tabular dimension and mass data that seems to have been obtained from actual measurement of parts.
-Their site is in fact the only source of published mass data for a number of LOC components.
+Their website is the only source of published mass data for a number of LOC components.
 It is not error free, but has helped resolve inconsistencies in LOC and Madcow data.